SB 253

 On October 14, 2025, instead of issuing draft regulations, as discussed at the August workshop, CARB proposed an updated timeline for bringing the initial rulemaking to the Board in Q1 2026.
 CARB continued to take feedback on the draft reporting template for Scope 1 and Scope 2 GHG emissions at CARB’s public docket through 10/27/25.

-Click here for important SB 253 and 261 implementation resources and the notice.
+Click here for important implementation resources for SB 253 and 261, as well as the notice.

 2025 Timeline and Moving Forward